Saudi ArabiaOfficial Name: Kingdom of Saudi Arabia

 In most areas of Saudi Arabia, and particularly in Riyadh and the central part of the Kingdom, women wear a full-length black covering known as an abaya, and cover their heads.
 Women who choose not to conform to this dress code face a risk of confrontation by Mutawwa and possible detention/arrest.
 Men should also dress conservatively, and not wear shorts in public or go without a shirt.

 Many areas of life in Saudi Arabia are segregated by sex to ensure that unrelated men and women have no possibility of mingling (a punishable crime).
 Some Mutawwa try to enforce this by asking for proof that a couple is married or related.
 Women who are arrested for socializing with a man who is not a relative may be charged with prostitution.
 Some restaurants, particularly fast-food outlets, refuse to serve women who are not accompanied by a close male relative.
 In addition, some restaurants or cafes do not have a "family section" in which women are permitted to eat.
-Men not accompanied by a close female family member must stay out of family sections, and may not use services (such as registers at supermarkets) designated as “family”.
+Men not accompanied by a close female family member must stay out of family sections, and cannot use services (such as registers at supermarkets) designated as “family”.
 These restrictions are not always posted.
-This is more common in Riyadh and the more conservative central Nejd region.
+This is more common in Riyadh and the more conservative central region known as the Nejd.

 Dancing, playing music, and showing movies in public are forbidden.